MCV-Software/socializer/doc/manual.md

 ### Buffer

 A buffer is a list of items that will manage the data which arrives from VK, after being processed by the application.
 When you configure your account on Socializer and start it, many buffers are created.
-Each of them may contain some of the items which this program works with: Newsfeed posts, wall posts, audio and video files, friendship requests and conversations.
+Each of them may contain some of the items which this program works with: Newsfeed posts, wall posts, audio and video files, documents, friendship requests and conversations.
 According to the buffer you are focusing, you will be able to do different actions with these items.

 All buffers will be updated in one of the following ways:

 * Periodically: Most buffers containing posts, audio or video files and people, will be updated periodically to reflect the new additions to them.
 Updates will be every 2 minutes for every buffer, so if you posted something and did not see the post in the buffer, you may need to wait a moment.
 There is an option, located in the buffer menu on the menu bar, which allows you to trigger a manual update in the current buffer.
 * Real time: Conversation buffers will be updated every time someone sends a message to you.
 When an user sends you a message, if there is not a conversation buffer created to receive the message, a new conversation buffer will be opened automatically and the message will be placed on it.
 If you already have an opened conversation for the user sending the message, the message will be placed at the end of the buffer.
 A different sound will indicate whether a new conversation has been opened or an existing buffer gets updated.
+Socializer will sort conversation buffers by placing buffers with unread messages at the top of the conversations section.
+When a buffer gets a new message, it will be moved automatically to the first place in the conversations category.

 ### item